UK industry teams up for energy efficiency funding

 "It will maximise the measures that can be included within the Green Deal and for many potential providers will solve the question of where their finance will come from."

-Companies taking part in the consortium also include UK energy suppliers British Gas (CNA.L), E.ON (EONGn.DE), EDF Energy (EDF.PA), RWE npower RWEg.DE and SSE (SSE.L).
+Companies taking part in the consortium also include UK energy suppliers British Gas , E.ON (EONGn.DE), EDF Energy , RWE npower RWEg.DE and SSE .

 The group expects suppliers, installers and local authorities to join the organisation over the coming months.